DJ620/BingeTrack/README.md

 ## Usage

-TV Tracker is a web application used to track the TV shows you are watching or want to watch.
+BingeTrack is a web application used to track the TV shows you are watching or want to watch.
 It allows users to add shows to their 'library' and monitor watched episodes.
 The library section categorizes shows into not started, in progress, and available episodes marked unwatched.

 ## Features